suprit-kumar/Easy-shopping/README.md

 Contributions to this project are welcome!
 If you have any ideas, improvements, or bug fixes, please open an issue or submit a pull request.
 Make sure to follow the existing coding style and guidelines.

-Before contributing, please review the [Contribution Guidelines](CONTRIBUTING.md) for detailed information on how to get started.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 - [Django](https://www.djangoproject.com/) - The web framework used for building this project.
 - [Bootstrap](https://getbootstrap.com/) - The CSS framework used for responsive design.
 - [Font Awesome](https://fontawesome.com/) - The iconic font and CSS toolkit.
-- [Stripe](https://stripe.com/) - The payment gateway used for payment integration.

 ## Contact